 I share stories about special needs pets all the time, but little Bialy’s story is one to remember.
-Maybe it’s because she was found around Christmas 2012 as a stray 2 month-old puppy or maybe it’s because she had been severely abused.
-Bialy had a wound on her neck and a broken back.
-Or maybe her story stands out because I believe some dogs were put on Earth for a special reason.
+It is a paralyzed puppy’s Christmas tale.
+Maybe it’s because she was found around Christmas time as a 2 month-old stray puppy.
+Or maybe it’s because she had been severely abused and left with a wound on her neck and a broken back.
+I think her story stands out because some dogs were put on Earth to deliver a special mission.

 Bialy was saved by Second Snoots Rescue in Chicago and soon after Erin Kowalski, a canine massage therapist, became her foster mom and advocate.
 Erin was told that Bialy’s hind legs were paralyzed and she shouldn’t expect the puppy to walk again.
 Bialy was put into a splint to heal her back and sent home with Erin.